what is time?

 ||adopted by Pope Gregory XIII in 1582 CE|

 ||period between vernal equinoxes|

 Greenwich Mean Time (GMT)

 The SI unit of time is the second [s].

-The earth is not an effective timekeeper.
-For most of the last two hundred years the mean solar day has been slightly longer than the 86,400 s currently defined by the International System.
-Universal Time UT, or more specifically UT1, is in effect the mean solar time.
+The Earth is not an effective timekeeper.
+For most of the last two hundred years the mean solar day has been slightly longer than the 86 400 s currently defined by the International System.
+Universal Time (UT), or more specifically the variant known as UT1, is in effect the mean solar time.
 It is continuous (i.e. there are no leap seconds) but has a variable rate because of the Earth's non-uniform rotation period.
-It is needed for computing the sidereal time, an essential part of pointing a telescope at a celestial source.
+It is needed for computing sidereal time, which is an essential part of pointing telescopes in the right direction.
 The quantity UT1−UTC, which typically changes by 1 or 2 ms per year, can only be obtained by observation, though seasonal trends are known and the IERS listings are able to predict some way into the future with adequate accuracy for pointing telescopes.

 The decision on when to insert a leap second is made by the International Earth Rotation Service (IERS) in Frankfurt based on observations of the Earth's orientation in space.